hazelweakly/hazelweakly.me/src/blog/the-future-of-observability-observability-3-0.md

 ---

 Observability, so hot right now.
-Over the years, we've seen observability go from an unknown concept to a ubiquitious phrase that everyone is desperate to stamp on their products.
+Over the years, we've seen observability go from an unknown concept to a ubiquitous phrase that everyone is desperate to stamp on their products.
 We've seen projects come, evolve, and die.
 We've seen technologies emerge out of the ashes, born from the tears of SREs long departed.
 Yet, amongst all of this growth, all of this innovation, one question remains: and then _what_?